mpfusion/sentio-cmsis/Device/ReadMe-EnergyMicro.txt

 in your compiler options, e.g. add a -DEFM32G890F128 to your compile options if you are targetting an EFM32G890F128 part.

-Include the file "efm32.h"/"efr4.h" wherever you need register and bit field definitions for the peripherals, for the MCUs/RF transceivers, after setting the correct include path to point at your "family".
+Include the file "em_device.h" wherever you need register and bit field definitions for the peripherals, for the MCUs/RF transceivers, after setting the correct include path to point at your "family".